isomerpages/moe-methodistgirlssch/_admissions/Awards and Scholarships/MGS Special Awards and Scholarships.md

 and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
 <h2>Wee Kim Wee Award</h2>
-<p>The Wee Kim Wee Award is presented to a Secondary Three pupil who has
+<p>The<strong> </strong>Wee Kim Wee Award is presented to a Secondary Three
-consistently displayed exemplary conduct and embodies our school values and motto since she was in Secondary One.
-She must also have demonstrated a commitment to academic pursuits and in co-curricular activities.</p>
+pupil who has consistently displayed exemplary conduct and embodies our school values and motto since she was in Secondary One.
+She must also have demonstrated a commitment to academic pursuits and in co-curricular activities.
+She is of good character and role models our school values, Godliness, Excellence and Love, and the school motto, To Master, To Grow, To Serve.</p>
 <h2>Sophia Blackmore Award</h2>
 <p>The Sophia Blackmore Award is presented to a Primary or Secondary MGS
 student who displays either exemplary courage and determination in the